 I’m still not convinced that the upcoming Sony Xperia Mint will manage to catch up...

 Here’s a minty fresh update on the Sony Xperia LT30.
-The handset, codenamed Mint, recently turned up at DLNA (Digital Living Network Alliance)... website for the obligatory certification procedure.
-More than just confirming that the LT30 and its features meet the standard of the organization, we now know better of the phone’s commercial name.
-Let...
+The handset, codenamed Mint, recently turned up at DLNA (Digital Living Network Alliance) website for the obligatory certification procedure.
+More... than just confirming that the LT30 and its features meet the standard of the organization, we now know better of the phone’s commercial name.
+Let’s welcome to the Android stage the Sony Xperia T...